ataylor89/Flashcards/README.md

 ## Serialization and deserialization

-If the Deck or Card classes are changed, then it might not be possible to deserialize a deck file that was serialized using a previous version of code.
-If this ever happens, the previous version of code can be checked out and used to deserialize the deck file.
+I started out using the ObjectOutputStream class to serialize data to file.
+But I ran into some issues when I tried to deserialize a file that was serialized with a different version of code.
+These issues were caused by changes to the data structure.
+For this reason I decided to save the deck as an XML file.